Sport & Wellbeing

 Team selection is dependent on regular attendance at practices and the individual development of the pupil.
 To fulfil our policy of sport for all, there are regular opportunities for pupils to take part in inter-House competitions, swimming galas and sports days.
 Turn up and play sessions are held throughout the week and feature a variety of different sports.

 There is a wide variety of co-curricular clubs on offer with specialist qualified coaches.
-Autumn Term clubs include: climbing, football, gym, hockey, judo, lacrosse, netball, running, rugby and trampolining.
-Spring and Summer Term clubs include: athletics, climbing, cricket, football, gymnastics, judo, rounders, swimming, tennis and trampolining.
+Autumn Term clubs normally include: climbing, football, gym, hockey, judo, lacrosse, netball, running, rugby and trampolining.
+Spring and Summer Term clubs normally include: athletics, climbing, cricket, football, gymnastics, judo, rounders, swimming, tennis and trampolining.

 St Gabriel’s seeks to prepare its pupils for an active and healthy life.